syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 {% endhighlight %}

-### CSV Export
+### CSV export

-User can export the contents of PivotGrid to a CSV document for future archival, references and analysis purposes.
+You can export the contents of the pivot grid to a CSV document for future archival, references, and analysis purposes.

-To achieve CSV export, URL and file name is sent as the parameter.
+To achieve CSV export, the URL and the file name are set as parameters.

 {% highlight html %}